seancfoley/IPAddress/ipaddress.md

 Prefix blocks: [2:3:ffff:5::/64, 2:3:ffff:6::/63, 2:3:ffff:8::/61, 2:3:ffff:10::/60, 2:3:ffff:20::/59, 2:3:ffff:40::/58, 2:3:ffff:80::/57, 2:3:ffff:100::/56, 2:3:ffff:200::/55, 2:3:ffff:400::/54, 2:3:ffff:800::/53, 2:3:ffff:1000::/52, 2:3:ffff:2000::/51, 2:3:ffff:4000::/50, 2:3:ffff:8000::/49, 2:4::/48, 2:4:1::/62, 2:4:1:4::/64, 2:4:1:5::/128]
 Merged back again: [2:3:ffff:5:: -> 2:4:1:5::]
 ```
-As you can see in the example above, you can generally describe a range
+Another thing visible from the example above, is that you can generally describe a range
 with fewer sequential blocks than prefix blocks.